Getting a Good Night’s Sleep

 Published by: LifeWorks,

 If you have trouble sleeping, you’re not alone.
-Researchers conducting sleep studies indicate that widespread lack of sleep is considered to be ‘catastrophic’.
+Researchers conducting sleep studies indicate that lack of sleep is considered a global epidemic.
 Even people who usually sleep well may have trouble when they’re under extra stress or away from home.

 Why it’s important to get enough sleep

-Although dependent on such factors as genetics and age, most adults need between 6 and 9 hours of sleep a night regularly to function at their best, according to the NHS.
+Although dependent on such factors as genetics and age, most adults need between 7 and 9 hours of sleep a night regularly to function at their best, according to the Cleveland Clinic.
 Getting too little sleep, even for a night or two, can leave you feeling exhausted, forgetful, irritable, and more likely to make mistakes.

-Regular sleep deprivation has also been linked to long-term health consequences, including chronic medical conditions like diabetes, high blood pressure, and heart disease, as well as depression and lowered immunity, according to the NHS.
+Regular sleep deprivation has also been linked to long-term health consequences, including chronic medical conditions like diabetes, high blood pressure, and heart disease, as well as depression and lowered immunity, according to the sleep disorder specialists at the Cleveland Clinic.

 If you have trouble getting to sleep or staying asleep or want to make sure that you’re getting enough rest, the following sleep hygiene tips can help.